Hilda Suarez

-Background
+Description

+U.S. Catholic magazine describes the character of Hilda Suarez as a "strong, responsible single mom".
+An analysis of Latinx characters in the media, however, listed Hilda Suarez as an example of the "Latina sex object".

+Actress Ana Ortiz described Hilda's fashion style as "part Queens, but a little more wicked than that", with a penchant for "a lot of color and a lot of prints" and wearing a large quantity of accessories.

+Character biography

-Hilda is Betty's vivacious and somewhat vain older sister.
+Hilda is Betty's older sister.
 She became pregnant when she was about 17 years old at her junior prom, and gave birth to her son Justin, who she raised at home with her father and Betty, since Justin's father, Santos, was largely absent from his life.

 Despite their clash of wills at times, Hilda is very protective of Betty and the rest of her family.
 With a fiery temper, she vents her rage at anyone who threatens her family, most notably next door neighbor Gina Gambarro.
 She expresses jealousy toward her sister, however, since she believes that Ignacio favors Betty.
 Despite this occasional feeling, her and Betty's relationship remains close.

 Although Hilda respects Betty's job choice, she often thinks her sister is being taken advantage of at her job at MODE and feels it provides her with an unstable lifestyle.
 Nonetheless, Hilda has several times taken advantage of her connections and borrowed clothing and shoes from MODE.

+Storylines

 Hilda was largely unsuccessful with romantic relationships until she reconciled with her ex-boyfriend (and Justin's father) Santos during the first season, during which they eventually got engaged.
 However, in the first-season finale, "East Side Story", Hilda was informed Santos had been shot in a convenience store robbery.

 Early in the second season, it seemed as if Santos had survived the shooting.
 However, this was revealed to be a fantasy Hilda had created in her mind to avoid dealing with her devastation.